 *Tuition is an estimate and does not include any miscellaneous fees for various courses, tools, books, supplies or uniforms.
 Program book costs are in addition to tuition and fees and vary depending on course selection and where the books are purchased or rented.

 After the WITC IT - Cybersecurity Specialist Program

-Upon completion of the program, you will obtain a Networking Professional certificate, an IT - Network Technician technical diploma and an IT - Cybersecurity Specialist associate degree.
+Upon completion of the program, you will obtain an IT - Network Technician technical diploma and an IT - Cybersecurity Specialist associate degree.